Blog

 Post grid on the left and Masonry post grid on the right

 If you are working on your grid item template you must decide which style of grid you are going to use as it will impact the settings of your Normal and Hover zone.
-In Normal zone parameter window you will notice multiple settings which allows you to add links and include featured images, but the most important part is ‘Height mode’ parameter which will define proportions of your Normal and Hover zones.
-WPBakery Page Builder offers most popular types of proportions including Custom to define zone properties, but the option you must pay attention to is ‘Original’.
-‘Original’ means that grid item template will use Original proportions of your featured images when displayed and of course it is crucial once we talk about masonry style layouts.
+In the Normal zone parameter window, you will notice multiple settings which allow you to add links and include featured images, but the most important part is the ‘Height mode’ parameter which will define the proportions of your Normal and Hover zones.
+WPBakery Page Builder offers the most popular types of proportions including Custom to define zone properties, but the option you must pay attention to is ‘Original’.
+‘Original’ means that the grid item template will use the Original proportions of your featured images when displayed and of course, it is crucial once we talk about masonry style layouts.

 Post Grid vs Media Grid